 The Gospels record many experiences of sinners meeting the Lord, and experiencing His mercy.

-Pope Francis has dedicated this year as a “Year of Mercy”, and he has done so because he wants more people to meet, to encounter this mercy, and to do so especially in confession.
+Pope Francis has spoken often about mercy because he wants more people to meet, to encounter this mercy, and to do so especially in confession.

 Mercy is not a long or complicated thing.

 People sometimes are surprised at how brief the priest’s words of forgiveness can be in confession.